Will we get to see Koalas and Kangaroos on a half or full day experience?

 The starting times for our tours vary with the seasons and daylight saving, but they are generally 7am start for half or full day experiences and 7pm for nocturnal experiences.
-Daylight savings starts on October 2 2016 and end on April 2 2017, so experiences can start and finish earlier or later depending on the destinations for the day.
+Daylight savings starts in early October each year and ends in early April the following year, so experiences can start and finish earlier or later depending on the destinations for the day.
 For nocturnal experiences during the daylight saving period, these will start at 8pm.
 It often doesn’t get dark until after 9pm during summer.
 Times will be confirmed once all of the planning is undertaken.

 Do we need a guide or can we just go to Werribee Treatment Plant ourselves?